-- If you are asking for a standard appeal, make your standard appeal in writing by submitting a request.
-You may also ask for an appeal by calling us at the phone number shown in Chapter 2, Section 1 (How to contact us when you are making an appeal about your medical care). - o If you have someone appealing our decision for you other than your doctor, your appeal must include an "Appointment of Representative" form authorizing this person to represent you.
-(To get the form, call customer service (phone numbers are printed on the back cover of this booklet) and ask for the "Appointment of Representative" form.
-It is also available on Medicare's website at https://www.cms.hhs.gov/cmsforms/downloads/cms1696.pdf or on our website at - If you are asking for a fast appeal, make your appeal in writing or call us at the phone number shown in Chapter 2, Section 1 (How to contact us when you are making an appeal about your medical care). - You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer to your request for a coverage decision.
-If you miss this deadline and have a good reason for missing it, we may give you more time to make your appeal.
-Examples of good cause for missing the deadline may include if you had a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for requesting an appeal. - You can ask for a copy of the information regarding your medical decision and add more information to support your appeal. - You have the right to ask us for a copy of the information regarding your appeal. - o If you wish, you and your doctor may give us additional information to support your appeal.
+- If you are asking for a fast appeal, make your appeal in writing or call us at the phone number shown in Chapter 2, Section 1 "How to contact us when you are making an appeal about your medical care." - You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer to your request for a coverage decision.
+If you miss this deadline and have a good reason for missing it, explain the reason your appeal is late when you make your appeal.
+We may give you more time to make your appeal.
+Examples of good cause for missing the deadline may include if you had a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for requesting an appeal. - You can ask for a copy of the information regarding your medical decision and add more information to support your appeal. - O You have the right to ask us for a copy of the information regarding your appeal. - o If you wish, you and your doctor may give us additional information to support your appeal.

-If your health requires it, ask for a "fast appeal."
-(You can make a request by calling us.)
+If your health requires it, ask for a "fast appeal" (you can make a request by calling us.)